Udaipur City–Kamakhya Kavi Guru Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-19709 Udaipur City–Kamakhya Kavi Guru Express covers the distance of 2611 km in 56 hours 05 mins (45.92 km/hr) & in 57 hours 25 mins as 19710 Kamakhya–Udaipur City Kavi Guru Express (46.65 km/hr).
+19615 Udaipur City–Kamakhya Kavi Guru Express covers the distance of 2611 km in 56 hours 05 mins (45.92 km/h) and in 57 hours 25 mins as 19616 Kamakhya–Udaipur City Kavi Guru Express (46.65 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.